lee-elenbaas/p2psn/README.md

 ## Development Blog

+2012-10-12

+> Its been a while since i wrote anything.
+In that time i managed to get the user management to update the users into the session correctly.
+> Then i went into the issue of serving static files in order to serve CSS file for the user management.
+> The next detour was to go into splitting the build into separate translation units and use incremental build to speed the build process.
+This led me to some enhancment to the cppcms template system, and enhancment i delivered to Artyum to be included into the next version of cppcms.
+> And now i am back into the issue of service static files, and generating an app that will serve static files using a white list, and a tool that will generate the whitelist for me.
+> I plan to run this tool as part of my build process.

 2012-09-11

 > In the last several days i managed to get the admin users to perform its actions in the session.